dryruffian/A-simple-TODO-app/README.md

 <h1>A Simple TODO app</h1>

- This is a project every Web Devloper have to go through at some point of time i am using it as a way to keep in check y skill I will update this project with new tech a i learn them
+ This is a project every Web Devloper have to go through at some point of time i am using it as a way to keep in check my skill I will update this project with new tech a i learn them

  <h3> The first one </h3>